 4️⃣ Do a Cave Trek with Jungleboss or Oxalis

-One of the biggest draws for visitors to Phong Nha, and admittedly the best thing to do in Phong Nha, are the trekking and caving tours.
+One of the biggest draws for visitors, and admittedly the best thing to do in Phong Nha, are the trekking and caving tours.

-I’ve done two trekking trips in Phong Nha, both with Jungle Boss and would highly recommend including a guided trek on your trip to Phong Nha.
+I’ve joined two trekking trips in Phong Nha, both with Jungle Boss and would highly recommend including a guided trek during your trip.
 Typically these hikes take you into the jungle of the national park, inside caves that aren’t accessible to the public and often include swimming and cliff jumping.
 The ultimate adventure day!

 ✍️ Hiking the Abandoned Valley with Jungle Boss